ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 ## Bundles

 {WARNING:Encryption & Backup}
 The backup of an encrypted database contains the encryption key (`Raven/Encryption/Key`) as a plain text.
-This is required to make RavenDB able to restore the backup on a different machine.
+This is required to make RavenDB able to restore the backup on a different machine, but this behavior can be changed.
+Please visit [this](../../server/bundles/encryption#encryption--backups) article if you are interested in this subject.
 {WARNING/}

 ## Related articles